-When King George III succeeded to the throne he decided it to take a wife.
-The wife he chose was 17-year-old Princess Charlotte of Mecklenburg-Strelitz.
-That was because he, his mother, and his advisors liked her because she had no experience with politics or party intrigues.
-In fact, when Princess Charlotte arrived in England, George III instructed her to avoid meddling in such things.
+When King George III succeeded to the throne, he decided it to take a wife.
+The wife he chose was 17-year-old Princess Charlotte of Mecklenburg-Strelitz because he, his mother, and his advisors liked her as she had no experience with politics or party intrigues.
+In fact, when she arrived in England, George III instructed her to avoid meddling in such things.
 Although Princess Charlotte spoke little English, she was happy to comply.

-Charlotte arrived on 8 September 1761 and within six hours of her arrival, she and the King were married.
-Everyone was curious about the new Queen, and the famous art historian, man of letters, antiquarian, and Whig politician, Horace Walpole, wrote a letter to General Thomas Conway to satisfy his curiosity.
+After the wedding everyone was curious about their new Queen Charlotte, and the famous art historian, man of letters, antiquarian, and Whig politician, Horace Walpole, wrote a letter to General Thomas Conway to satisfy his curiosity.
 At the time, Conway was visiting in Ireland and wanted to know everything about her.
-In the letter to Conway, Walpole provided some interesting tidbits.
+In the letter to Conway, Walpole provided some interesting tidbits on the their new queen.
 Here is his letter almost verbatim:

 In half an hour, one heard of nothing but proclamations of her beauty: everybody was content, every body pleased.
 At seven one went to court.
 The night was sultry.
 About ten, the procession began to move towards the chapel, and at eleven they all came up into the drawing-room.
 She looks very sensible, cheerful, and is remarkably genteel.
 Her tiara of diamonds was very pretty; her stomacher sumptuous; her violet-velvet mantle and ermine so heavy, that the spectators knew as much of her upper half as the king himself.
 You will have no doubt of her sense by what I shall tell you.
 On the road they wanted to curl her toupet: she said she thought it looked as well as that of any of the ladies sent to fetch her; if the King bid her, she would wear a periwig, otherwise she would remain as she was.